 Important note for campers: make sure you declare your tent and hiking boots when you enter New Zealand, or you could find yourself lumped with a hefty fine.
 It’s also advisable to give them a good clean before travelling into the country, as they will be inspected on arrival.

-When is the best time of year to visit New Zealand?
+When is the best time to visit New Zealand?

-It’s possible to travel in New Zealand all-year round, but the seasons will heavily effect how you experience the country.
-The most popular period for travel is summer, which is from December to February.
-This is when you can expect the warmest weather of course, but also the busiest tourist crowds.
+The most popular period for travel in New Zealand is summer, which is from December to February in the southern hemisphere.
+This is when you can expect the warmest weather of course, and also the busiest tourist crowds.

 Spring (October to November) and autumn/fall (March to May) are both great options to go road tripping in New Zealand outside of the summer season.
 The weather is still pretty good, and you can find cheaper deals on activities and attractions.